ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 - [ ] i gotta wear that italia sweatshirt later and send a pic to my brother so next time he sees that asian person on the umd campus who also wore an italia shirt, he can pull out my picture and say i pulled it off better than him (literally dumbest inside joke we have going on but my SIL is in on it too lol) hope i remember to do this later

+watching a movie in theatres with my dad l8r today

 ------------------
 # Oct
 ------------------